 - associated features

-- can have mild muscle atrophy distal to tumour
+- can have mild muscle atrophy distal to tumor

 Case courtesy of A/Prof Pramit Phal.